Deir Qaddis: Post-1967

 In 2008, access to some of the village land was cut off by the Israeli West Bank barrier.
 Access was restored in 2012.

 The town's prominent families are Husain, Qattosa, Nasser, Abu Zeid, Hamada, Awadh, Abu Laban and Kreish.

+A female IDF soldier was lightly injured in a car ramming attack in the vicinity of Deir Qaddis.
+The attacker was shot and critically injured by soldiers.